 The Nadia Verrall Memorial Research Grant is coordinated by the Australia in the memory of Nadia Verrall who practised in paediatric speech pathology in Western Australia and New South Wales.
 The outcomes of the research must enhance the clinical practice of speech pathologists working with children with communication disorders and their families.
 The annual research grant is to a maximum of $5,000 each year.

-Applications for the 2018 Nadia Verrall Memorial Research Grant are NOW OPEN:
+Applications for the 2018 Nadia Verrall Memorial Research Grant are CLOSED.

 Queensland Registration Board Legacy Research Grant scheme